 The magnetic Laplacian associated to a magnetic potential $A$ in two dimensions

 is of interest in the description of a number of physical models.
-For example, it describes the comportement of a particule in a magnetic field $B$ related to $A$ via
+For example, it describes the behavior of a particule in a magnetic field $B$ related to $A$ via

 While the case of constant magnetic field has been largely studied, the analysis of the magnetic Laplacian with nonconstant magnetic field gives rise to a number of interesting questions.
 Apart from the analogy with the electric Laplacian $-\Delta+V$, the spectral study of the magnetic Laplacian is also motivated by supraconductivity, where $H$ plays a specific role in the third critical field of Ginzburg-Landau theory, see \cite{HelfFour}.
 This work is dedicated to the study of the magnetic Laplacian with random singular magnetic field given by the space white noise $B=\xi$ on the two-dimensional torus $\IT^2$.
 It can be constructed as a distribution with independant random Fourier coefficients with centered normal law of unit variance.
-In two dimensions, the space white noise belongs almost surely to the Sobolev spaces $\CH^{-1-\kappa}$ or Besov-Hölder spaces $\CC^{-1-\kappa}$ for any $\kappa>0$.
-Since the associated potential $A$ verifies the equation
+In two dimensions, the space white noise belongs almost surely to the Sobolev spaces $\CH^{-1-\kappa}$ or the Besov-Hölder spaces $\CC^{-1-\kappa}$ for any $\kappa>0$.
+Since the associated potential $A$ satisfies the equation